Quantifiers are very simple from the first sight, but in fact they can be tricky.

 "Hello, world" should become

 «Hello, world».
-Some countries prefer other quotes, like
+There exist other quotes, such as

 „Witam, świat!”
 (Polish) or